Gradleclipse/eclipse-gradle-springboot-grails/README.md

 ( more precisely they were new compiled in the build-folder).
 <b>This is super-annoying</b>, but it's for real now.</br>
 </br>
-So you have to make hot-code-replacement work if you want a really smoot development cycle.
+So you have to make hot-code-replacement work if you want a really smooth development cycle.
 Until this happens you have to do a cold-restart of your webapplication - what a mess.